 It snows.
+It gets below zero.
 Bring boots and a big jacket.
 And gloves.
 In 2015 it got to -16C.
 Women — make sure your jacket covers below your hips.
 You’ll literally freeze your arse off if your jacket isn’t long enough in winter.
 It’s the wind chill that gets you.

 Always carry cash.

 Carry cash.
 Many places in New York don't accept credit cards.
 More than you'd think.
-They always put it on the menu.
-(Or there will be a sign at the front.)
+They always put it on the menu, or there will be a sign out the front.